 The cache is managed entirely automatically, and if it is invalid or stale, the program performs initialisation from scratch.
 There is no machine-readable way to get information about whether the cache was hit successfully, but you can enable logging to see what happens.

+The lifespan of fname must exceed the lifespan of the configuration object.
 Pass NULL to disable caching (this is the default).

 4.3 Context